 All other arguments mentioned above in the example use case are mandatory.
+Other mandatory arguments include

 -m -> only required in case of mono bit-streams for MP3 and AAC components.

 5.2.7.
 PAUSE_RESUME_TEST

 In this test case, after processing N input buffers, the test client follows the following sequence of commands: